Catover203/GeometryDashPrivateServer-v3-FIX/README.md

    ->Android : edit link using hex editor to edit lib2coco.so with base64 then replace this file to apk using apk editor

+### Feature
+- Email Sending
+- Chat color on account comment (robtob)
+- Add tools for dashboard (English only)
+- Remove some tool on tools folder

 ### Credits
 Base for account settings and the private messaging system by someguy28